May 6, 2025

 5. What GPA Is Needed To Get Into Loyola Medical School?

-Students should aim for a GPA of around 3.7 to be considered competitive applicants.
+Students should aim for a GPA higher than the average of 3.78 to be considered competitive applicants.

 6. Where Is Loyola Medical School Located?